LLB and Diploma in Law Revision Programme

 This programme is open to LLB and Diploma in Law students, and offers:

 - structured revision lectures in a number of subjects

-- six hours of lectures per subject over four days from Monday 8 to Thursday 11 April 2013 inclusive.
+- six hours of lectures per subject over five days from Monday 24 to Friday 28 March 2014 inclusive.

-Subjects for 2013 will include: contract law, criminal law, EU law, land law, public law, law of torts, law of trusts, and a one hour session on examination techniques.
+The timetable of subjects for 2014 includes: common law reasoning & institutions, contract law, criminal law, EU law, land law, public law, law of torts and law of trusts.

 Students will enjoy:

 - teaching by experienced lecturers from the University of Cambridge Faculty of Law

 - access to the world-renowned Squire Law Library

 - an opportunity to network with other law students from around the world.